alperozisik/router/BottomTabBarRouter.md

 - **foussed** _optional_ - When the keyboard focus is on the tab or finger is pressing to the tab

 ## Path
-For limits of the path definition please refer to the [Path](./Path.md#limits-of-definition) guide
+For limits of the path definition please refer to the [Path](./Path.md#limits-of-definition) guide.
+In addition to those limits, it cannot have sub-paths and any paramters

 ## Badge
 _optional_